 The Blu-ray region code is B in Belgium and A in Japan.

 The post office in Belgium is called bpost.
 It is generally open from 9:00 to 17:00 on weekdays.
-Some major post offices are also open on Saturdays.
+Some post offices close for lunch and some major post offices are also open on Saturdays.

 How to phone